13 Mar Unique Extracurricular Activities + Their Benefits

 Baby & Toddler

 According to Kelly Ainsley, master franchisee of Baby Sensory South Australia (babysensory.com.au), research shows that play in the first three years of life lays down neural pathways that provide the foundation for even more learning in the years to come.
 Baby Sensory runs multi-sensory classes for babies from birth to 13 months around Australia that incorporate everything from massage, smell and music to sounds, sights and textures.
 The program was developed by UK parenting expert Dr Lin Day to fit with a baby’s stage of development.

 “Structured activities can help babies and children with socialisation skills, help them gain confidence and encourage brain development.
 They can also provide an opportunity to let off steam, get rid of excess energy and give them a sense of belonging in the community.
 With the security of the parent in attendance, it really gives kids an amazing way to test external boundaries, practise listening skills and cooperation, and gain awareness of the outside world.
 Our classes contain a wide variety of activities to stimulate all of baby’s senses and the session theme is different every single week.”

-Kelly is starting toddler classes this month for children up to the age of four, facebook.com/toddlersensesouthaustralia
+Kelly has toddler classes for children up to the age of four, facebook.com/toddlersensesouthaustralia

 Sports & Fitness

 Tammy Ceppi is a former teacher who has brought Playball (playball.com.au), a sport-based school readiness program for two- to eight-year-olds, to Australia.
 She says learning to be sporty or developing a love of sport is not the priority of the program.
 Rather, sport becomes the base on which academic learning can be built.